qd-seg/quickdraw/platform/broker/README.md

 - `docker run -v <model-root-path>/images:/app/images -v <model-root-path>/model_outputs:/app/model_outputs <dicom-series-name> [OPTIONAL-ARGS]`

 You can push the model directly to Registry:
+- `cd platform/broker/src`
 - `python3 upload_model.py <image-name> --direct-push`

 Or, if you wish to save the image to a tarball first:
 - `docker save -o <image-name>.tar <image-name>`
 - `python3 upload_model.py <image-name> --tarball-path=<tarball-path>`

+If you are having issues, double check your service account configuration secret files are correct.
+Also ensure the service account has the proper permissions as described [here](README.md#google-cloud-setup)

 An example Dockerfile and .dockerignore is provided in `/example_docker/`.